rigdenlab/conkit/docs/examples/rst/script_plot_chord.rst

    :align: center
    :scale: 30

 Each residue in the Chord plot corresponds to an amino acid in your sequence.
-For a full list of the encoding used, check the :obj:`ContactMapChordFigure <conkit.plot.ContactMapChordPlot.ContactMapChordFigure>`.
+For a full list of the encoding used, check the :obj:`~conkit.plot.contactmapchord.ContactMapChordFigure`.

 .. role:: ala
 .. role:: cys